FuelLabs/fuels-ts/apps/docs/src/guide/assembling-transactions/index.md

 # Assembling Transactions

 The `assembleTx` method is a crucial part of the Fuel TypeScript SDK that helps prepare and assemble transactions with the correct inputs, outputs, and policies.
-This guide will explain how to use this method effectively.
+It is used by all higher-level APIs in the SDK, including account transfers, contract and blob deployments, and contract calls.
+This guide provides a comprehensive overview of how to use `assembleTx` effectively.

 ## Overview